-- How should these be monitored?
+- How should side effects be monitored?

 - Does my child need to take the medication every day, including weekends and holidays?

 Stimulant medications can cause some side effects – for example, loss of appetite.
 This can affect your child’s weight gain.
 There might also be some minor effects on your child’s height growth.
 Occasionally stimulants can make people feel more anxious.

 Managing medication in older children and teenagers

 As children get older, they often want to take more responsibility for their medication, which is a good thing.
 Some children also go through a period where they don’t like the idea of taking medications.

 Either way, if your child can share her feelings about taking medication, you’ll be better able to understand where she’s coming from.
 Listening to your child will also help you understand how the medication affects her daily activities.

 It’s also good to encourage your child to discuss things with his GP or paediatrician.
 You might suggest he has part of his appointments alone with the doctor.